A comprehensive resource for safe and responsible laser use

 Iridian’s Jason Palidwar wrote a detailed article about protective eyewear, for the January 2014 issue of Photonics Spectra.
 The article is reprinted here and is also a good resource on this topic.

-Also, in June 2014, Airbus announced it would be testing an anti-laser film applied to the windscreen.
+Also, in February 2017, Airbus announced plans to “validate, certify and commercialize” an anti-laser film applied to the windscreen.
 If this works and becomes cost-effective, then of course laser protective eyewear would not be needed in aircraft equipped with the laser-reflecting film.

 How laser protective eyewear works